Liberationtech/notyourmotleycrew/notyourmotleycrew/templates/markdown/english_summary_of_the_swedish_debate.md

 ### 16 October 2012

 In Dagens Nyheter, Sverker Lenas reiterates the argument that even though the blackface-character in Wirsén's movie is debatable, the dominance of blue-eyed blond children in children's books is a bigger problem.
 "After all, the movie's purpose was anti-racist", he writes.
 He expresses surprise that the debate got more into a frenzy over this than for example residential segregation and labour market discrimination.
-He points out that opinions about Wirsén's movie differs amongst "non-whites", and that the meeaning of blackface is contextual and does not automatically have the same meaning as 80 years ago when it is made "in a multi-cultural society in our time, with another intent".
+He points out that opinions about Wirsén's movie differs amongst "non-whites" (referring to the one article by Makode Linde and one by Sherlot Jonsson), and that the meaning of blackface is contextual and does not automatically have the same meaning as 80 years ago when it is made "in a multi-cultural society in our time, with another intent".

 <!--http://www.dn.se/kultur-noje/debatt-essa/sverker-lenas-rasismen-i-samhallet-gar-inte-att-retuschera-bort-->